MicrosoftDocs/win32/desktop-src/CIMWin32Prov/cim-action.md

 ---
-Description: 'A CIM\_Action class is an operation that is part of a process to either create a software element in its next state or to eliminate the software element in the current state.'
+Description: A CIM\_Action class is an operation that is part of a process to either create a software element in its next state or to eliminate the software element in the current state.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: 'd1f72aaf-7e26-414f-99e7-ff8f14d66360'
+ms.assetid: d1f72aaf-7e26-414f-99e7-ff8f14d66360
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
 ms.technology:
 - cimwin32
-- 'windows-management-instrumentation'
+- windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'CIM\_Action class'
+title: CIM\_Action class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # CIM\_Action class